In This Article

 Infection is another concern.
 "Heat causes yeast infections and may cause other harmful bacteria to grow and overcome the normal vaginal microbiome," explains Langdon.
 Twogood adds that the equipment used in any steaming procedure can be a breeding ground for bacteria.
 "Cleaning and sanitation of the equipment and water itself would be very important," she says.

 There are also psychological dangers associated with vaginal steaming and the dogma underscored by its practice.
 "One study looked at the marketing and promotion of vaginal steaming and found that it fit into the common theme of other vulvovaginal 'care' marketing—that female genitalia needs improving, that it's ugly, that it's disgusting, and that paying for products or services can help with this," explains Twogood.
 "Perpetuating this idea is detrimental to society as a whole."

 Alternatives to Vaginal Steaming

 You can also do nothing.
 Langdon encourages people to "leave the vagina alone.
 It does not need to be cleaned," she says.
-"Only the external genitalia (vulva, labia, perineum) need cleaning with warm soap and water, and a rinse."
+"Only the external genitalia (vulva, labia, perineum) need cleaning with warm soap, water, and a rinse."

 Given that there are no benefits of vaginal steaming, Culwell has a bottom line.
-"I recommend people practice good vulvar/vaginal hygiene and talk to their doctors if they are experiencing symptoms that they think might benefit from vaginal steaming, as there will surely be a better option."
+"I recommend people practice good vulvar/vaginal hygiene and talk to their doctors if they are experiencing symptoms that they think might benefit from vaginal steaming, as there will surely be a better option," she says.